c4spar/deno-cliffy/command/README.md

 ### Generic constructor types

 The `Command` constructor takes multiple generic types, but normally you only need the first 3 types.
-The last 2 type are mostly used internally.
+The last 2 type are only used internally.

 The first type is to define the command options.
 The second to define the command arguments `new Command<O, A, G>()`.
 The third type is to define global